istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 However, you want to start simple.
 Thus, better you start with the `IstioOperator` option.

 {{< quote >}}
-Yes! `Istio 1.8.0` introduced the possibility to have fine-grained control over the objects `IstioOperator` deploys.
-This gives you the chance to patch them as you wish.
-Exactly what you need to deploy on demand `Egress Gateways`
+Yes! `Istio 1.8.0` introduced the possibility to have fine-grained control over the objects that `IstioOperator` deploys.
+This gives you the opportunity to patch them as you wish.
+Exactly what you need to deploy on demand `Egress Gateways`.
 {{< /quote >}}